awsdocs/iam-user-guide/doc_source/reference_policies_evaluation-logic.md

 1. **Identity\-based policies** – Identity\-based policies are attached to an IAM identity \(user, group of users, or role\) and grant permissions to IAM entities \(users and roles\)\.
 If only identity\-based policies apply to a request, then AWS checks all of those policies for at least one `Allow`\.

-1. **Resource\-based policies** – Resource\-based policies grant permissions to the principal \(account, user, role, or federated user\) specified as the principal\.
+1. **Resource\-based policies** – Resource\-based policies grant permissions to the principal \(account, user, role, and session principals such as role sessions and IAM federated users \) specified as the principal\.
 The permissions define what the principal can do with the resource to which the policy is attached\.
 If resource\-based policies and identity\-based policies both apply to a request, then AWS checks all the policies for at least one `Allow`\.
+When resource\-based policies are evaluated, the principal ARN that is specified in the policy determines whether implicit denies in other policy types are applicable to the final decision\.

 1. **IAM permissions boundaries** – Permissions boundaries are an advanced feature that sets the maximum permissions that an identity\-based policy can grant to an IAM entity \(user or role\)\.
 When you set a permissions boundary for an entity, the entity can perform only the actions that are allowed by both its identity\-based policies and its permissions boundaries\.
-An implicit deny in a permissions boundary does not limit the permissions granted by a resource\-based policy\.
+In some cases, an implicit deny in a permissions boundary can limit the permissions granted by a resource\-based policy\.
+To learn more, see [Determining whether a request is allowed or denied within an account](#policy-eval-denyallow) later in this topic\.

 1. **AWS Organizations service control policies \(SCPs\)** – Organizations SCPs specify the maximum permissions for an organization or organizational unit \(OU\)\.
 The SCP maximum applies to principals in member accounts, including each AWS account root user\.
 If an SCP is present, identity\-based and resource\-based policies grant permissions to principals in member accounts only if those policies and the SCP allow the action\.
 If both a permissions boundary and an SCP are present, then the boundary, the SCP, and the identity\-based policy must all allow the action\.